rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part2.md

 P.S.
 In case you missed it, we also changed from `http://` to `https://` in the URIs other URIs on the page.

 Check your code compiles and that your IdentityServer starts.
-You won't be able to do too much just yet, but you should be able to log in using Bob and/or Alice.
+You won't be able to do too much just yet, but you should be able to log in using the preconfigured users `Bob` and `Alice`, each with a password of `Password`.

+One final note; I prefer using `dotnet watch run` from the specific project folders (not the solution root) to run both the IdentityServer and API applications.
+If you prefer running from Visual Studio, don't forget to change the startup project or to manually start the specific projects as we go through the series.

 Up Next: [Part 3 - Adding Google Authentication to IdentityServer](/2018/11/securing-vue-with-identityserver-part3.html)